JiggleSoft/atari2600_cart_prog/README.md

    * Target of < $15.00 cost each (PCB and components).
    * USB CDC Serial Port connection to PC.
    * Budget Cartridges (both of those above) can be plugged in directly for programming Atari 2600 ROM images.
+   * Budget Cartridges (both of those above) can be plugged in directly for dumping the Atari 2600 ROM images.
+   * Nice to have (if possible):-
-   * If possible will be able to allow dumping other Atari 2600 cartridge ROMs.
+     * Allow dumping other Atari 2600 cartridge ROMs.
+     * Allow dumping Atari 7800 cartridge ROMs.
+     * Allow dumping other platform ROMs.
+	 * Allow programming other platforms cartridges.
  * Note:
    * The PLD will likely require a separate programmer to flash it.
 ---